The Not-So-Sweet Side of Sugary Drinks

 What they discovered was impressive.
 Removing sugar-sweetened beverages from the list of items that can be bought with SNAP benefits, the team estimated that the average person would decrease the daily calorie consumption by 0.6% or 11.4 calories per day.
 Doesn’t sound like much?
 It does when you think about it in terms of the current obesity rate.
 Over 10 years, this calorie decrease could mean 422,000 fewer SNAP participants who are obese and 240,000 fewer participants who have type 2 diabetes.
 Talk about a reduction in health care spending and improved quality of life!

 The reimbursement for purchasing fruits and vegetables didn’t predict any decrease in current obesity rates, but it was estimated to double the proportion of SNAP participants who met the recommendation for daily fruit and vegetable intake.
 We all know how important it is to get our fruits and vegetables in, and maybe if we were all encouraged to eat a little more of them each day, we would be less likely to snack out of that bag of chips calling us from the cupboard.

 Will these changes really make a difference for everyone?
 Time will tell.
-Until then, think about the amount of calories you drink each day.
+Until then, think about the number of calories you drink each day.
 We typically don’t think about them in the same way we think about the calories we eat.
-I encourage you to substitute sugar-free flavored water for your soda, diluted fruit juice for your regular juice, and some sugar free coffee creamer in home-made coffee instead of your pricey drive-through latte.
+I encourage you to substitute sugar-free flavored water for your soda, diluted fruit juice for your regular juice, and some sugar-free coffee creamer in home-made coffee instead of your pricey drive-through latte.
 Your scale and your wallet will thank you.